tkkim-robot/online_adaptive_cbf/README.md

 ### Safety Loss Density Function

-The [`safety loss density function`](https://github.com/tkkim-robot/online_adaptive_cbf/blob/main/safety_loss_function.py) is designed to capture the collision risk to the obstacle.
-The safety loss is computed based on robot's state and the obstacle's location.
+The [`safety loss density function`](https://github.com/tkkim-robot/online_adaptive_cbf/blob/main/safety_loss_function.py) is designed to quantify the collision risk between the robot and obstacles.
+This safety loss is computed based on the robot's state and the obstacles' locations.

 |    Mean Predicted Risk Level    |
 | :-------------------------------: |